theforeman/theforeman.org/_posts/2018-07-03-katello-add-api-and-task.md

 If you have used the Katello API a lot, you have almost certainly found areas where the API is difficult to use.
 Fortunately, it is easy to add a new API call, or add features to an existing call.

 This tutorial will show how to add a new API, and how to add a new asynchrnous task.
 Adding an asynchronous task is not always needed, but is a common requirement.

+You'll need to write tests for any code you commit, which is outside the scope of this document.

 ## Initial setup